top of page

 Tom Bacon developed the fuel cell for the Apollo 11 moon rocket at his home at Westfield in Little Shelford.
 He is why there is a rocket on the village sign.

 On a visit to the United States, President Nixon put his arm around Tom’s shoulders and said, "Without you Tom, we wouldn't have gotten to the moon.”
-How cool is that?

 After the successful lunar landing of Apollo 11 in July 1969, Tom and his wife Barbara met astronauts Neil Armstrong, Buzz Aldrin and Michael Collins at a reception at 10 Downing Street.